somleng/somleng-project/docs/introduction_for_development_organizations.md

 Somleng collects [Real Time Data](http://rtd.somleng.org) from the Early Warning System and other projects which is available at [http://rtd.somleng.org](http://rtd.somleng.org).

-Since the beginning of the project Somleng has processed around [113 K calls (230 K minutes)](http://rtd.somleng.org) for inbound registrations and [79.9 K calls (81.1 K minutes)](http://rtd.somleng.org) for outbound alerts, resulting in a total cost saving of around [$8,105.19](http://rtd.somleng.org) if [compared with Twilio](https://www.twilio.com/voice/pricing/kh).
+Since the beginning of the project Somleng has processed around [230 K](http://rtd.somleng.org) minutes worth of registrations and [81.1 K](http://rtd.somleng.org) minutes worth of alerts, resulting in a total cost saving of around [$8,105.19](http://rtd.somleng.org) if [compared with Twilio](https://www.twilio.com/voice/pricing/kh).

 ### More Info